MdSaydurRahman/Saydur.github.io/_pages/about.md

 Education
 ======
-* Ph.D in University of California Riverside (expected 2025)
+* Ph.D in Electrical Engineering at University of California Riverside (expected 2025)
-* M.S. in University of California Riverside (March 2024)
+* M.S. in Electrical Engineering at University of California Riverside (March 2024)
 * B.S. in Electrical and Electronics Engineering from Bangladesh University of Engineering and Technology, 2017

 Work experience